Trustworthy-Information-Access/Utility-Focused-LLM-Annotation/README.md

 ```

 # Checkpoint
-Currently, all the LLM annotated positive labels and the models' checkpoints are in the author's huggingface account.
-After the anonymity period, we will add the corresponding link.
+Currently, all the LLM annotated positive labels and the models' checkpoints are in the [Hugging Face](hengranZhang/Utility_focused_annotation).